tanisperez/tanis.codes/content/posts/why-you-should-be-using-makefiles.md

 This is another rule
 ```

-This is a very basic usage, you can learn everything about the Makefiles [here](https://makefiletutorial.com/).
+This is a very basic demonstration.
+For a more detailed guide on Makefiles, please refer to [this resource](https://makefiletutorial).

 ## Why we should use Makefiles?